Drug Peddler Sentenced To 9 Years In Prison - UrduPoint

 Drug Peddler Sentenced To 9 Years In Prison

+A special court for the Control of Narcotic Substances (CNS) in Hassanabdal on Tuesday sentenced nine-year imprisonment to and fine to a convict facing drug peddling charges

-ATTOCK, (UrduPoint / Pakistan Point News - 18th Mar, 2024) A special court for the Control of Narcotic Substances (CNS) in Hassanabdal on Monday sentenced nine-year imprisonment and fine to a convict facing drug peddling charges.
+ATTOCK, (UrduPoint / Pakistan Point News - 19th Mar, 2024) A special court for the Control of Narcotic Substances (CNS) in Hassanabdal on Tuesday sentenced nine-year imprisonment to and fine to a convict facing drug peddling charges.

-According to details, the convict, Umer Ali was arrested by Hassanabdal Police during 2023 in the case registered under section 9-C of control of narcotics substance act 1997 after recovery of hashish from his custody.
+As per detail, the convict, Waqas Liaquat was arrested by Hassanabdal Police during 2023 in the case registered under section 9-C of control of narcotics substance act 1997 after recovery of hashish from his custody.

 APP/nsi/378